psibir/friendex/readme.md

 ## License

 This module is released under the MIT License.
-See the [license.txt](https://github.com/your-username/friendex/blob/main/LICENSE) file for more details.
+See the [license](license.txt) file for more details.